imahrahim/ClicksForFicsProcess/content/posts/VisualAnalysis.md

 ---
-title: Visual Analysis
+title: "Character Cleaning"
-date: 2024-04-16
+date: "2024-04-17"
-tags: [Data, Excel, ChatGPT, Tableau]
+tags: ["data", "excel", "chatgpt", "mental-breakdown"]
-social_image: '/media/wallpapperr10.png'
+social_image: "/media/wallpapperr10.png"
-description:
+description: "A detailed guide on character cleaning using various tools."
 ---

 Alongside cleaning and organizing the data, I also created some quick standard visualizations using Tableau, Excel, and ChatGPT.
 This helped me quickly understand what I was working with and identify interesting approaches for my project.